gkdivya/EVA/10_ObjectLocalization/COCO_K-Means/README.md

 ## Anchor box
 Anchor boxes are nothing but template bounding boxes.
 In the sense, Object detection models utilize the anchor boxes to make beter bounding box predictions.
-First step is to identify good candidate anchor boxes in YOLO.
+First step is to identify good candidate anchor boxes in YOLO. </br>

+YOLO V2 and V3 comes with a set of pre-defined anchor boxes which may not work out of box for custom data.
+Defining anchor boxes for the custom data will tune the model better and increase object detection accuracy

 ## K-means clustering